 C. Coordination among governmental and related agencies

-23. Effective coordination among governmental and related agencies is key to dispute prevention and mitigation.
+23. Effective communication as well as coordination among governmental and related agencies are key to dispute prevention and mitigation.
 Depending on the government structure and the type of investment at stake, a number of governmental and related agencies (including those at sub-national level, such as provinces, states, and municipalities) may need to be involved in the coordination, including those that negotiate and conclude investment instruments (see para.
 4 above), those whose measures may have an impact on investors, and those with a role in preventing and mitigating disputes.
+However, it may be difficult and complicated for States with large economies and different levels of government approval to achieve such coordination and communication.

 Comments

 Argentina: These paragraphs do not take into account the particularities of the state structure.
 In the case of federal States, each level of government has its level of autonomy for decision making.
 In that sense, efforts should be made to take into account such particularities.